mrvautin/expressCart/README.md

 ##### Payment Gateway

 This determines which payment gateway to use.
-You will also need to configure your payment gateway configuration file here: `/config/<gateway_name>.json`
+You will also need to configure your payment gateway configuration file here: `/config/payment/config/<gateway_name>.json` or use the `env.yaml` file.

 ##### Currency symbol